ltonetwork/mongodb-rest/README.md

 GET /db/collection?token=234d43fdg-34324d-dd-dsdf-f435d
 ```

-To enable authentication add `auth` to config.json.
-It is an object that requires at least two fields:
+Authentication is enabled by adding `auth` to config.json as follows:

+	"auth": {
+		"usersDBConnection": "mongodb://localhost/auth",
+		"usersCollection": "users",
+		"tokenDBConnection": "mongodb://localhost/auth",
+		"tokensCollectionName": "tokens",
+		"universalAuthToken": "this-token-grants-universal-access-so-please-change-it",
+		"tokenExpirationTimeHours": 8
+	}

+`auth` requires at least:

-* usersDBConnection - mongodb uri where we'll store tokens.
+* usersDBConnection - mongodb connection string for the users database.
-* tokenDBConnection - mongodb uri where we'll find a `users` collection to check usernames and passwords.
+* tokenDBConnection - mongodb connection string for the tokens database.

-Optional parameters:
+Here are the docs for mongodb connection strings: http://docs.mongodb.org/manual/reference/connection-string/

+The following are optional:

+* usersCollection - The auth database collection where users are stored.
+* tokensCollectionName - The auth database collection where tokens are stored.
 * universalAuthToken - Specifies a token that can be used for universal authorization.
 * tokenExpirationTimeHours - Specifies the timeout in hours before tokens must be renewed by 'login'.

+An example configuration `example config with auth.json` is included with a working authentication setup.

+** Please note that mongodb exposes all databases in the server, including your secret authentication database.
+Move your auth database to a different server on the same machine or ensure MongoDB authentication is setup correctly.
+Work will be done in the future that allows particular databases to be whitelisted/blacklisted and not exposed. **

 Getting the Code
 ----------------